espressif/esp-idf/examples/bluetooth/esp_ble_mesh/ble_mesh_provisioner/tutorial/BLE_Mesh_Provisioner_Example_Walkthrough.md

 ## 1. Introduction

 This demo shows how a BLE Mesh device can function as a Provisioner.
-If you are new to BLE Mesh, please start by checking [Demo for ESP BLE Mesh Node](../../ble_mesh_node/README.md).

 ## 2. Code Flow